-This blog explains how to do just that, including the steps a company must take when a director resigns.
-We also walk you through what is displayed at Companies House and the level of liability that exists after a resignation.
+If you want to know how to resign as a director of a limited company, this blog post explains how to do just that, including the steps that a company must take when a director resigns.
+We also walk you through the information that is displayed at Companies House and the level of liability that exists after a resignation.

 What a director needs to do to resign